paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 Voters can try to find out what's best for everybody by looking at the polls.
 Specifically, there are head-to-head polls done each election that put one candidate from one side against one candidate from the other side.
 If a voter sees that the candidate they like best would lose to a candidate from the other side then rationally, if they want to have an effect on the results of the election, they need to support someone else.
 They need to support a candidate that can win: a candidate that is electable.  <!--\<third time mentioning electable\> \<maybe take out whole paragraph\>-->

 Let's show this competitive pressure with a map.
 If a candidate enters the race in the right position, they can win.
 The map below shows those positions in grey.
+This win region is only on the side with the losing party because the winning party doesn't need a new candidate and won't vote for them.
+All the pressure is on the losing party, which is kind of common sense.
+If you're losing, you need to try harder.
 Even existing candidates will feel this pressure to move toward the middle.

-{% include sim.html id='new_can_win_circle_sim' link='[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSMW7DMAz8SsBZgyiKku1HFB26FLaHFMhQwGiKNhmCon17T7oCARoEHo7UUacj6S-JMs2zx6A-rmFWrUGLtWjUoFURpepgUztrwboG0XZpMJR6KzDv10GYTDFIlkmDeI8LSlO4-VBbwcRw84EZ7jLjXUZjf06btZYmpjSkmUBLWro_hQHNQDzngLGTCTo4TMoMMglAmcTGEmQMUHhYmQ3Mxn7BYjeqbSRUMiqZEWjIoDRjzvxacSFNTWO7ioFZyKAzZVu_Wa9huoZGwRbmrpH_P5HZfa5cFW3nkSvjEB3a8rPI8-FzWd52D8fdIoJjtuBswf-27ASqOlV96G87h1EiQXtJ4WYKR1q8e8cfJ4XzLHRUuI5KR5V3a-rwst-24-np8n6Az8ft_LHfXk8X-f4FCc9gkM4CAAA)'
+{% include sim.html id='new_can_win_circle_sim' link='[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRQU4DMQz8SuVzDrHjOLv7CMSBC9rdQ5F6QFpRBOVQIXg7jgdUoarKYeyMMxnbn5RpmmeVxFXXNA-jB-KBZE2sY4_MSW3rmoh77fBXK1I84k4UmnIipYkT1YjNSyVdHa9tzuR0dZwZbjLjTYZzfMfdWk8FKQyxAmCJLfyxG2B19O86jEFKjkwYmcuIA2QEjYnLFAfDZUM2IBvjQclhlPtIoFSgVAoAhoorzZzi9FIDCcWCZtnHVZxUSPZelS-hXMICsR5qKOh_eUXf2rAkGNYRy8L4qivT90KPh_dledndHXcLkV_DfIX5-rvfCoBqhWod4ueKMVgGcJQYdmIYptVw3lszTNLgyLCIBkcNb5sEPO237Xh6OL8e3Of99vG2355PZ_r6AYOZc4K_AgAA)'

 title='Candidate Pressure'